FREQUENTLY ASKED QUESTIONS

 How do I change my major from Psychology to another one?

 Go to your new major advisor for advising about their requirements.
-Get your change of major form signed by your new major advisor.
-Then stop by 141 Young to get your change of major form signed by a Psychology advisor, who will be signing you OUT of the major.
+Get your Change of Major form signed by your new major advisor.
+Then stop by 141 Young to get your Change of Major form signed by a Psychology advisor, who will be signing you OUT of the major.
 No appointment is necessary for this quick signature.

 Can I take upper division psychology courses even though it is my first year here?

 During your first year here, it is wise to complete your general education requirements and the lower division courses for your Psychology major.
 Lower division courses are numbered from 1 to 99.
 Satisfying Subject A should be your highest priority if you have not yet satisfied this requirement.